cknitin/RabbitMQ-Crash-Course/README.md

 * **RabbitMQ** → ensures the letter is safely delivered
 * **Consumer** → collects and processes the letter when ready

+In other words

+Think of it as a post office:

+You (Producer) put a letter (Message) into the postbox (Queue)

+RabbitMQ (Post Office) ensures it’s delivered

+Someone else (Consumer) picks it up when ready

+Main job: Receive messages, route them, store them temporarily, and deliver them to consumers reliably.

 This allows senders and receivers to work independently.

 ---